slamice/wri/hipsters/first-draft/ch07 - Work, Cruise.md

 "I don't know didn't I te-, told you twice already."

-Pangs of guilt rapped with a crowbar or something against my stomach walls, and I felt them ringing.
+A crowbar rapped the pangs of guilt rapped against my stomach walls, and I felt them ringing.
 They were thick, heavy and hollow.
 Full of airy worry.
-They plumed inside, but I tried to use them to my advantage to fuel my intentions.
+They plumed inside, but I tried to use the excitement to my advantage to fuel my intentions.

+"You want to know my name?"

+"No." She said.

 We were half asleep though, and after we kissed a few times I gave her a fake number which she lazily swore she'd remember and didn't look back.